yar904/rork-kurdish-cuisine-cashier-system/README.md

 ### **App not loading on device?**

 1. Make sure your phone and computer are on the same WiFi network
-2. Try using tunnel mode: `bun start -- --tunnel`
+2. Try using tunnel mode: `npx expo start --tunnel`
 3. Check if your firewall is blocking the connection

 ### **Build failing?**

-1. Clear your cache: `bunx expo start --clear`
+1. Clear your cache: `npx expo start --clear`
-2. Delete `node_modules` and reinstall: `rm -rf node_modules && bun install`
+2. Delete `node_modules` and reinstall: `rm -rf node_modules && npm install`
 3. Check [Expo's troubleshooting guide](https://docs.expo.dev/troubleshooting/build-errors/)

 ### **Need help with native features?**